Thanks for visiting this page!

 The following article started out small, and is now a “collection of topics” related to Building a Better Church Website.
 My advice here is mostly for the novice, pastors, committees, and church techies.
 I can’t stress enough how much of my advice comes from real website experience, both good and bad in the church.
 I’ve built cool church websites, and seen them dismantled after I left.
 I’ve seen volunteers struggle and pastors not care about the results.

-In short: I believe simple, fresh, and friendly is best, -built using an online tool, such as, WordPress, so that others can help build and manage it.
-I like WordPress because it has a huge user-base, great support, has been around a long time, and continues to grow and improve.
-It’s not the easiest, but it is the best.
+In short: I believe simple, fresh, and friendly is best, –built using an online tool, such as WordPress, so that others can help build and manage it, and you can easily upload and connect to MEDIA.

-Hope this collection of do’s and dont’s helps you.
+I hope my collection of do’s and dont’s help you.
 If you’d like me to give you an honest REVIEW OF YOUR WEBSITE, I’d be happy to.

 BUILDING A GOOD CHURCH WEBSITE